csiro-data-school/python-files/_episodes/13-testing.md

 Validation and verification (the latter)

 ## What are the different kinds of testing?
-System, integration, unit, ...
+System, integration, unit, but we will focus on unit testing in this episode.
+TODO: elaborate

+A "unit" is the smallest component that can be tested, such as a function or object (or at least one or more of an object's methods (functions)).

+For the purpose of this episode, the component under test will be a function.

 ## Installing pytest
+There are a number of unit testing libraries and tools available for Python.
+The standard `unittest` library supplied with Python requires at least some understanding of classes (a future episode).

+For unit testing in this episode, we will be using the Python module `pytest` that allows us to simply write functions that test other functions.
+There are also plug-ins available for `pytest` that make its use attractive.

+Before going any further, we need to install `pytest`.

-> For unit testing, we will be using the Python module `pytest`.
-From a command-line terminal with Python on the path, type the following command to install the pytest module:
+> From a command-line terminal with Python on the path, type the following command to install the pytest module:
 > ~~~
 > pip install pytest
 > ~~~